LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Child of the :ref:`Camera <crappy_docs/cameras:camera>` Block that can acquire, record and display images.
-  In addition, it performs real-time Dense Inverse Search (DIS) image correlation on the acquired images using :mod:`cv2`'s `DISOpticalFlow`, and projects the displacement field on a predefined basis.
+  In addition, it performs real-time Dense Inverse Search (DIS) image correlation on the acquired images using ``cv2.DISOpticalFlow``, and projects the displacement field on a predefined basis.
 The result is then sent to downstream Blocks.